tinyclub/linux-lab/README.md

     Hello, ARM64!

-## Notes
+## FAQs

-### Note1

-Different qemu version uses different kernel VERSION, so, to find the suitable kernel version, we can checkout different git tags.
+### VNC login with password failure

+This happens rarely, but simply fix it up by removing the containers (especially the clound-ubuntu-web container) and re-run your lab, it is safe to the data in lab directories.

+    $ tools/docker/rm-all
+    $ tools/docker/run linux-lab

+### Boot with missing sdl2 libraries failure

+That's because the docker image is not updated, just rerun the lab (please must not use 'tools/docker/restart' here for it not using the new docker image):

+    $ tools/docker/pull linux-lab
+    $ tools/docker/rerun linux-lab

+    Or

+    $ tools/docker/update linux-lab

+With 'tools/docker/update', every docker images and source code will be updated, it is preferred.

-### Note2
+### NFS/tftpboot not work

 If nfs or tftpboot not work, please run `modprobe nfsd` in host side and restart the net services via `/configs/tools/restart-net-servers.sh` and please make sure not use `tools/docker/trun`.

-### Note3
+### Run tools without sudo

 To use the tools under `tools` without sudo, please make sure add your account to the docker group and reboot your system to take effect:

     $ sudo usermod -aG docker $USER

-### Note4
+### Speed up docker images downloading

 To optimize docker images download speed, please edit `DOCKER_OPTS` in `/etc/default/docker` via referring to `tools/docker/install`.

-### Note5
+### Docker network conflicts with LAN

 We assume the docker network is `10.66.0.0/16`, if not, we'd better change it.